akamming/esp_domoticz_opentherm_handler/README.md

         -  OpenTherm by Ihor Melnyk
     - do a "git clone https://github.com/akamming/esp_domoticz_opentherm_handler"
     - using arduino open the .ino file in the cloned dir
-    - adjust config.h for your config settings.
-Make sure to set mqtt to true and enter your mqtt settings correctly to make it work with latest domoticz python plugin. (also enable mqtt autodiscovery on your domoticz device)
+    - adjust config.h for your default config settings.
     - Open the board manager (menu Tools / Board / Board Manager)
     - Search for ESP8266 and click install, then close
     - Select Board type "LOLIN(WEMOS) D1 R2 & mini (menu Tools/Board)